mlox/mlox/mlox/mlox_readme.txt

   lo - (run this in "Data Files") just prints your current load order.

 - On Windows, run mlox.exe or mlox.bat.
 On Linux, run: mlox.py
+  On Windows, if you have set up files that end in ".py" to be executed by Python, then just double-clicking on mlox.py would start the GUI.

 - mlox always assumes that the rule-base files (mlox_base.txt and mlox_user.txt, if you have created one) are in the current working